ufosc/getting-started/project-template/explanation.md

 **[DESIGN.md](docs/DESIGN.md)** - This document describes the architecure of the project.
 It should provide both a brief description of the entire project and a more in depth guide for each component.
 It's goal is to help anyone new to the project understand how it works.

+**[TODO.md](docs/TODO.md)** - This list planned features with links to relevant issues.
+Its a good spot for people to check to see the project road map.

+**[ISSUE_TEMPLATE.md](.github/ISSUE_TEMPLATE.md)** - This template appears when someone creates a new issue.
+It provides an outline for what information is needed for different types of issues.

+**[PULL_REQUEST_TEMPLATE.md](.github/PULL_REQUEST_TEMPLATE.md)** - This template appears when someone creates a new pull request.
+It provides an outline for what information is needed to know what the pull request is for.

 **[.gitignore](.gitignore)** - This file tells Git to ignore the specified files.
 These files will not be pushed to any repository.

 **[.editorconfig](.editorconfig)** - This file helps configure certain aspects of your editor to be inline with the project's guidelines.
 Your editor needs to support it in order to work, so check out this [website][EditorConfig] for installing a plugin to support it.